WilliamLuminary/LibNetSync_Distributed_Library_Management_System/ee450_Li_Yaxing_yaxingl/README.md

 - Book codes are prefixed with a letter indicating the server ('S', 'L', 'H').
 - Responses from servers regarding book availability follow a predefined format.

 ## Idiosyncrasies

 - The system assumes reliable network connections.
 - The backend servers read their respective `.txt` files once at startup.
 - If a client requests a book multiple times, the inventory updates correctly without re-reading the database file.
-- It must start `serverM` first, then other backend servers, and `client` at last.

 ## Reused Code